ismet55555/exam-terminal/README.md

 ## Examfile Format

-Exam description files are made using the YAML file format, human-readable structured data format.
+Exam description files are made using the YAML file format (`.yml` or `.yaml`), human-readable structured data format.
 If you are not familiar with YAML, there are lots of sources explaining it, [here is one](https://blog.stackpath.com/yaml/#:~:text=Definition,used%20to%20write%20configuration%20files.).
 An example of a examfile description in YAML format [can be viewed here](exam_terminal/exams/sample_exam.yml).

+The exam file should be named with the `.yml` or `.yaml` file extension.

 ## Exam File Structure